VandyHacks/vaken/README.md

 5. Set up Cloudflare CDN
    - Cloudflare CDN keeps static assets fast and allows for easy SSL.
 Follow these simple [getting started instructions](https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website) and _definitely_ [set up SSL](https://support.cloudflare.com/hc/en-us/articles/360023792171-Getting-Started-with-Cloudflare-SSL) to keep your hackers' data secure in transit
 6. Setting up Admin access to the vaken dashboard
    - Log in at least once to the app, then use [scripts/makeOrganizer.ts](https://github.com/VandyHacks/vaken/blob/439025cad805914bd4ae0a6d8acc952f47252a6b/scripts/makeOrganizer.ts) (usage is in the script file).
 You will likely want to ensure that MONGODB_BASE_URL is set in your environment or is configured in your .env file for the script to access your DB.
-The params after `--` specify which account gets organizer (admin) privileges\u2014first the email then google or github to specify which login provider gives admin access (this is useful as it allows you to see either the hacker or organizer perspective depending on which you use to sign in).
+The params after `--` specify which account gets organizer (admin) privileges—first the email then google or github to specify which login provider gives admin access (this is useful as it allows you to see either the hacker or organizer perspective depending on which you use to sign in).

 ### Final Thoughts